 Mechanics modules within A Level / IB Higher Level Physics and (Further) Mathematics are highly desirable as an introduction to our applied courses.
 They are not essential, however, and we can offer you a remedial course during your first term (which can be accommodated within the normal workload of able students).

 You will not be required to submit any examples of written work.

-If called, you will normally have a single interview with an academic Fellow of the College and an assistant.
+If called, you will normally have two interviews with College academics.

 If interviewed, you will be asked to sit a one-hour non-calculator admissions assessment in mathematical skills during your visit.
-The test will not be based on any particular syllabus and no past papers are available.
+The test will not be based on any particular syllabus.
+A sample is available below.

 If you are looking to extend your knowledge of Mathematics, you might enjoy exploring the following websites: